BuoyantIO/service-mesh-academy/2-15-mesh-expansion/BEL-DOCKER.md

 <!-- @wait_clear -->

-### `ghcr.io/buoyantio/demo-bel-workload:1.2.4`
+### The `demo-bel-external-base` and `faces-bel-external-workload` Images

-We'll use the prebuilt `ghcr.io/buoyantio/demo-bel-workload:1.2.4` image, which contains the harness, the SPIRE agent, the SPIRE server, our workload, and the magic bootstrap script which, honestly, is really simple:
+`ghcr.io/buoyantio/demo-bel-external-base` is a Docker image built in this directory, to serve as a base for external workloads that use the BEL autoregistration harness.
+It contains the harness package, the SPIRE agent, the SPIRE server, and the BEL bootstrap script, which is honestly really
+simple:

 ```bash
 bat -l bash bin/bootstrap-bel
 ```

-It installs the harness, bootstraps SPIRE as we saw before, then starts the workload itself.
+It just installs the harness, bootstraps SPIRE as we saw before, then starts the workload itself.

+Of course, that assumes that there's a workload present!
+For this demo, we've taken the `demo-bel-external-workload` image and built an image on top of it that includes the Faces workload.
+This is the `faces-bel-external-workload` image, `ghcr.io/buoyantio/faces-bel-external-workload:${WORKLOAD_IMAGE_TAG}`.
+It is _literally_ the `demo-bel-external-workload` image with the Faces workload copied into `/workload/start`.

 <!-- @wait_clear -->